-This contain a vacuum motor assembly which acts as a blowing fan making a vacuum behind itself.
+This contains a vacuum motor assembly which acts as a blowing fan making a vacuum behind itself.
 Because a vacuum is an unnatural state, air pushes in to fill the void.
 Moving through the fan that creates airflow and suction need for vacuum cleaning.

-Vacuum cleaning in a nutshell is the removal of soils from a surface by means of suction.
+Vacuum cleaning, in a nutshell, is the removal of soils from a surface by means of suction.
 This for the intention of removing dry soils is generally considered to be a form of sweeping.

 In general, a vacuum cleaner designed for the removal of dry soils has a high airflow rating and a relatively low suction rating.
 This designed to remove liquid.
 Conversely would have a low airflow rating and a relatively high suction rating.
 To have ratings on both airflow and suction is practically impossible.

 Airflow relates to air volume and is entirely different from suction.
 The airflow of vacuum cleaning systems is measured in cubic feet per minute.
 This measure is used to point out how many cubic feet of air that a vacuum motor is able to inhale and exhaust without restriction within a one minute period.